 The unit had some successes during the war and two members received the Distinguished Service Order (DSO).
 However, they were also notorious for their bad behaviour, raiding of property and unethical conduct.

 Steinaecker’s Horse was eventually disbanded during 1903.
 Their most important legacy is the contribution some of their members made to the later Kruger National Park.
 The Adjutant of the unit, Major AA Greenhill-Gardyne, wrote a protocol for the preservation of the wild life in the area.
 This document was used by Major J Stevenson-Hamilton as he started working as the first warden of the Park.
 Some of the members of Steinaecker’s Horse became game rangers, among them the well-known Harry Wolhuter.

 The Steinaecker’s Horse project so far

 Archaeological excavations were done on the Letaba site during 1997, 2000 and 2002.
 A display of the findings of the first two years was mounted at the Mopani Rest Camp during 2003.
 It was moved to the Makhadzi picnic site shortly afterwards as this is the closest accessible point for tourists to the actual site.

 In 1998 the archives of the Kruger Park at Skukuza was visited in order to obtain more historical information on Steinaecker’s Horse.
 Archival research now is a continuous process, including the South African and British National Archives as well as those of private collectors.

-During 2003 other sites associated with the unit was searched for during extensive foot surveys in the Park.
+During 2003 and 2017 other sites associated with the unit was searched for during extensive foot surveys in the Park.
 Fourteen sites were identified in or close to the Park through literature and archival research.
 Ten of these have physically been located and the search for the other four continues.

 The Komatipoort site was the headquarters of Steinaecker’s Horse.
 This site was documented during 2004.
 It consists of many remains of buildings and other infrastructure built and utilised by Steinaecker’s Horse.